-In the eyes of most traders, hedge funds are assumed to be worthless, outdated financial vehicles of the past.
-While there are greater than 8000 funds in operation at present, Our experts look at the masters of this club, around 750 funds.
-These investment experts have their hands on bulk of all hedge funds’ total asset base, and by tailing their inimitable picks, Insider Monkey has brought to light many investment strategies that have historically outrun the S&P 500 index.
-Insider Monkey’s flagship hedge fund strategy outpaced the S&P 500 index by nearly 5 percentage points annually since its inception in May 2014 through early November 2018.
+In the eyes of most shareholders, hedge funds are seen as unimportant, old financial tools of the past.
+While there are greater than 8000 funds with their doors open today, Our researchers choose to focus on the aristocrats of this club, around 750 funds.
+Most estimates calculate that this group of people watch over bulk of all hedge funds’ total asset base, and by watching their matchless stock picks, Insider Monkey has determined various investment strategies that have historically outrun the S&P 500 index.
+Insider Monkey’s flagship hedge fund strategy beat the S&P 500 index by around 5 percentage points per annum since its inception in May 2014 through June 18th.
 We were able to generate large returns even by identifying short candidates.
-Our portfolio of short stocks lost 27.5% since February 2017 (through March 12th) even though the market was up nearly 25% during the same period.
-We just shared a list of 6 short targets in our latest quarterly update and they are already down an average of 8.2% in a month whereas our long picks outperformed the market by 2.5 percentage points in this volatile 5 week period (our long picks also beat the market by 15 percentage points so far this year).
+Our portfolio of short stocks lost 28.2% since February 2017 (through June 18th) even though the market was up nearly 30% during the same period.
+We just shared a list of 5 short targets in our latest quarterly update and they are already down an average of 8.2% in a month whereas our long picks outperformed the market by 2.5 percentage points in this volatile 5 week period (our long picks also beat the market by 15 percentage points so far this year).

 We’re going to take a gander at the latest hedge fund action surrounding Sibanye Gold Ltd (NYSE:SBGL).

-What have hedge funds been doing with Sibanye Gold Ltd (NYSE:SBGL)?
+How have hedgies been trading Sibanye Gold Ltd (NYSE:SBGL)?

-Heading into the first quarter of 2019, a total of 12 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the second quarter of 2018.
-By comparison, 8 hedge funds held shares or bullish call options in SBGL a year ago.
-So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the first quarter, a total of 12 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in SBGL over the last 15 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-The largest stake in Sibanye Gold Ltd (NYSE:SBGL) was held by Millennium Management, which reported holding $14.1 million worth of stock at the end of December.
-It was followed by D E Shaw with a $9.4 million position.
-Other investors bullish on the company included Renaissance Technologies, BlueCrest Capital Mgmt., and GLG Partners.
+The largest stake in Sibanye Gold Ltd (NYSE:SBGL) was held by Renaissance Technologies, which reported holding $16.2 million worth of stock at the end of March.
+It was followed by D E Shaw with a $13.8 million position.
+Other investors bullish on the company included Arrowstreet Capital, Citadel Investment Group, and GLG Partners.

-Because Sibanye Gold Ltd (NYSE:SBGL) has faced declining sentiment from the aggregate hedge fund industry, logic holds that there is a sect of money managers that decided to sell off their entire stakes in the third quarter.
-At the top of the heap, Dmitry Balyasny’s Balyasny Asset Management cut the largest investment of the “upper crust” of funds monitored by Insider Monkey, comprising about $0.3 million in stock, and Eric Sprott’s Sprott Asset Management was right behind this move, as the fund sold off about $0.3 million worth.
-These moves are interesting, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Seeing as Sibanye Gold Ltd (NYSE:SBGL) has witnessed bearish sentiment from the aggregate hedge fund industry, logic holds that there exists a select few money managers that decided to sell off their full holdings in the third quarter.
+At the top of the heap, Dmitry Balyasny’s Balyasny Asset Management cut the largest investment of the “upper crust” of funds monitored by Insider Monkey, totaling an estimated $1.2 million in stock, and Eric Sprott’s Sprott Asset Management was right behind this move, as the fund sold off about $0.3 million worth.
+These bearish behaviors are interesting, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).

 Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Sibanye Gold Ltd (NYSE:SBGL) but similarly valued.
-These stocks are Forward Air Corporation (NASDAQ:FWRD), Universal Forest Products, Inc. (NASDAQ:UFPI), Dillard’s, Inc. (NYSE:DDS), and Prestige Consumer Healthcare Inc. (NYSE:PBH).
+We will take a look at Halozyme Therapeutics, Inc. (NASDAQ:HALO), Bed Bath & Beyond Inc. (NASDAQ:BBBY), Aphria Inc. (NYSE:APHA), and Centennial Resource Development, Inc. (NASDAQ:CDEV).
 All of these stocks’ market caps match SBGL’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|